List of The Blacklist characters: Harold Cooper

-In "The Director Conclusion", after Red forces the Cabal to exonerate Liz, a mission Copper aids in, Cooper is reinstated as head of the task force and congratulates Ressler for his work in Cooper's absence.
+In "The Director Conclusion", after Red forces the Cabal to exonerate Liz, a mission Cooper aids in, Cooper is reinstated as head of the task force and congratulates Ressler for his work in Cooper's absence.
 Later, he separates from Charlene.

 In "Mr. Kaplan: Conclusion", after facing the prospect of the task force being shut down due to Kaplan's war on Reddington, Cooper resolves to settle once and for all the question of Liz and Reddington's relationship.
 He takes a sample of Reddington's blood from an evidence locker for an old case and has it tested against Liz's DNA.

 In "Kuwait", it is revealed that as a young soldier during the Gulf War, Cooper covered up an illicit smuggling operation run by his superiors.
 His friend, Daniel Hutton, discovered Cooper's involvement and the two argued when Hutton threatened to blow the whistle on the operation.
 Iraqi soldiers attacked the pair and kidnapped Hutton.
 Cooper's commander later recommended him for the Navy Cross in exchange for his silence regarding the smuggling.
 In the present day, Hutton turns up alive and Cooper travels to Iran to rescue him.
 While attempting to return to the US, Cooper is captured by Hutton's men.
 Hutton reveals he escaped captivity years ago and became "the Simoom", an infamous terrorist who sold classified information to criminals.
 He tortures Cooper, but Reddington arrives to rescue him and kill Hutton.